School of Journalism and

 James J. Mullen

-The School of Journalism and Mass Communication offers programs leading to the master of arts in mass communication and the doctor of philosophy in mass communication.
+The School of Journalism and Mass Communication offers programs leading to the Master of Arts in mass communication, the Master of Arts in technology and communication, and the doctor of philosophy in mass communication.

 Applications are available via the Web through gradschool.unc.edu.
-Completed forms are submitted to The Graduate School, whose admissions decisions are based largely on recommendations from the School of Journalism and Mass Communication.
+Completed forms are submitted to The Graduate School.
+Its admissions decisions are based largely on recommendations from the School of Journalism and Mass Communication.
 The minimum criteria for admission to a graduate program in journalism and mass communication are:

-• A writing sample.
+A writing sample.
 For master's applicants, this could be an academic paper or magazine or newspaper article; for doctoral applicants, a chapter from their master's thesis or a copy of an academic paper.
+Master's applicants who are interested in the multimedia area of specialization are also required to submit a portfolio of their work.

-• Ph.D. applicants must also include a separate statement that details a problem that they would like to solve during their time as a doctoral student.
-Applicants are not committed to researching this problem if accepted into the program, but the School of Journalism wants to know their research interests.
+Ph.D. applicants must also include a separate statement that discusses their research interest, including a specific study they would like to conduct or research question they would like to address during their time as a doctoral student.
+Applicants are not committed to conducting this particular study if accepted into the program, but the School of Journalism wants to know their area of scholarly interest.

 Applicants should be aware that the number of applications far exceeds the number of spaces available, and that many qualified applicants must be denied admission because of limited space in the program.

-New students are admitted only for the fall semester.
+New students are admitted in fall semester only.
 The application deadline is generally the second Tuesday in January for the following fall, but the definitive deadline is not determined until early summer, before the application system opens for the year.

 The Master's Program

 The master's program has three major tracks.
-The professional track is designed to educate students for professional careers in public relations, advertising, journalism, and other mass communication fields.
+The professional track is designed to prepare students for professional careers in public relations, advertising, journalism, and other mass communication fields.
 The mass communication track gives students the background needed for teaching or research.
-The Interdisciplinary Health Communication (IHC) master's track offers a broadened program to include the study of how to effectively communicate with diverse audiences about health issues.
-Students will learn about the possibilities of traditional as well as electronic forms of media and the psychology of persuasion.
-In all tracks, students are taught to critically examine the role of mass communication in society and are provided with a firm grounding in theory and analysis.
+The Interdisciplinary Health Communication (IHC) track prepares students to effectively communicate with diverse audiences about health issues.
+In all tracks, students are taught to critically examine the role of media in society and are provided with a firm grounding in theory and analysis.
 By setting high standards for both scholarly and professional achievement, the school seeks to prepare graduates to be leaders and critical thinkers, no matter what career paths they might take.

 The M.A. is designed to meet the needs of 1) holders of the bachelor's degree in fields other than journalism-mass communication who wish to enter the field, 2) journalists who want more education in a specialized field, 3) experienced journalists or communicators who wish to prepare themselves for teaching, 4) individuals primarily interested in education for media research, and 5) journalism-mass communication graduates who wish to continue their education and career development.